Egg Allergy

 Some foods look OK from the ingredient list, but while being made they can come in contact with egg.
 This is called cross-contamination.
 Look for advisory statements such as "may contain egg," "processed in a facility that also processes egg," or "manufactured on equipment also used for egg."
 Not all companies label for cross-contamination, so if in doubt, call or email the company to be sure.

 Anyone preparing your child's food should wash their hands with soap and water before touching it.
 Your child should always wash their hands before eating.
 If soap and water aren't available, use hand-cleaning wipes.
 But don't count on hand sanitizer gels or sprays to get rid of allergens.
-Hand sanitizers only get rid of germs — they don't get rid of egg proteins.
+Hand sanitizers can get rid of germs, but they don't get rid of egg proteins.

 Keep foods that contain egg in a separate part of your kitchen so they don't contaminate your child's food.
 When preparing food, wash dishes and utensils with dishwashing soap and hot water to remove any traces of egg.

-When eating away from home, make sure your child always has two epinephrine auto-injectors with them that haven’t expired.
+When your child eats away from home, make sure that two doses of epinephrine that haven’t expired are with them.
 Also, tell the people preparing or serving your child's food about the egg allergy.
 Sometimes, you may want to bring food with you that you know is safe.
 Don't eat at the restaurant if the chef, manager, or owner seems uncomfortable with your request for a safe meal.

 In the past, anyone with an egg allergy needed to talk to a doctor about whether getting the flu vaccine was safe because it is grown inside eggs.
 But health experts now say that kids with egg allergy aren't at higher risk for a reaction to the flu vaccine.
 This is probably because the levels of egg allergen in the vaccine are so tiny that it's safe even for those with a severe egg allergy.
 The flu vaccine is recommended for all kids older than 6 months of age during flu season.